isomerpages/moe-newtownpri/_school-information/School Rules.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>All students are <strong>not</strong> allowed to have in their possession
+<p>All students must not possess any weapon.
+They are not allowed to bring
-any weapon.
-They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.</p>
+any weapon-like item which is used or intended to be used to cause harm to others.</p>
 </li>
 </ul>
 <p><strong>5.
 Zero-tolerance Policy</strong>